tfelix/bestia-docs/content/docs/server/world-generation.md

 Depending on the case the resolution of the heightmaps might be differnt in order to be as memory efficient as possible.

-### Height {{< katex >}}M_h{{< /katex >}}
+### Height Map

-The heightmap consists of multiple high and low resolution maps which are added and then normalized to a value between 0-1.
+The heightmap {{< katex >}}M_h{{< /katex >}} consists of multiple high and low resolution maps which are added and then normalized to a value between 0-1.
 The lower resolution should have a frequency of about 2-5m.
 The highest resolution should have a frequency of roughly 4-5km, to give a sense of a "big" world.
 Consider maybe 2-3 resolutions in between which a decrease in amplitude.

 To calculate the final hight multiply this hight with the maximum map height.